 The Daytona International Speedway is what put Daytona Beach on the map, but what keeps people coming back are its beautiful beaches, summer live music series, restaurants, energy, and cheap hotels.
 The weather can be cool here from December to February, but the rest of the year this is a great beach destination.

 Read More: Top-Rated Things to Do in Daytona Beach, FL

 10. South Padre Island, TX

 Just off the coast of Texas, South Padre Island is one of the Lone Star State's most beloved (and most affordable) beach getaways.
-It's surrounded by warm, calm gulf waters, and the temperatures are already nice and toasty by early spring.
+It's surrounded by beautiful beaches and calm gulf waters, and the temperatures are already nice and toasty by early spring.

 Cheap hotels and restaurants pepper the island, and families will find they have plenty of things to do, from kiteboarding and sailing to visiting the water parks and spotting dolphins cresting the clear water.
 Just be aware that during the spring break season, the streets swell with college kids, and prices tend to increase.

 Accommodation: Best Resorts on South Padre Island, Texas

 11. Wrightsville Beach, NC